normanyahq/normanyahq.github.io/12306Description/description.md

 Scalpers could use low latency network and image recognition methods to get the tickets as soon as they were released, and resell for a profit.

-To avoid this, 12306 has established a special kind of verification code to prevent automatic queries from scalpers.
+To avoid this, 12306 has established a special kind of CAPTCHA to prevent automatic queries from scalpers.

 Problem Description
 --------------

-Two verification codes are shown below:
+Two CAPTCHAs are shown below:

 ![](534.jpg)